Arturossi/runprank/readme.md

   DEFAULT: "" - p2rank file
 - threads [int]
   DEFAULT: 1 - Number of threads that the p2rank should use
+-  coordSystem  [string]  DEFAULT: "cartesian" - The coordinate system to be used.
+The options are cartesian, polar, spherical
+-  spacing      [float]   DEFAULT: 3.0         - Expansion size of the box in angstroms
+-  maxCutoff    [float]   DEFAULT: 0.5         - If the probability value from p2rank is above this value, the pocket WILL be considered as valid, even if its value is below the cutoff (use 1.0 to disable this feature)
 - verbose [bool]
   DEFAULT: False - Verbose mode on/off
 - debug [bool]